jsdoc/jsdoc.github.io/content/en/about-namepaths.md

 ```
 {% endexample %}

-In this case, to refer to the method named "consider," you would use the following namepath:
+In this case, to refer to the method named `consider`, you would use the following namepath:
 `Person#Idea#consider`